KaspireFX/BasicDataStructures/README.md

 dotnet pack
 ```

-copy this .nupkg file into your project's and add these lines into your project's .csproj file:
+copy this .nupkg file into your project's directory (I recommend the /bin/Debug/ directory but it can be anywhere you are comfortable with) and add these lines into your project's .csproj file:

 ```
 <PropertyGroup>